yarlson/stagely/docs/architecture/03-secrets-management.md

 ## Overview

-Stagely provides a hierarchical secrets management system that allows users to securely store environment variables and files, scoped to specific services or shared globally.
+Stagely provides a hierarchical secrets management system that allows users to securely store stagelet variables and files, scoped to specific services or shared globally.
 Secrets are encrypted at rest, transmitted over TLS, and injected into containers at deployment time using Docker Compose overrides.

 ## Design Principles